benyakirten/a-weeks-worth-backend/README.md

 >> 3. Current step order: 1, 2, 5 - new step inserted at step 3
 6. 7/22/2021: I forgot to set CORS headers.
 I used the django-cors-headers package.
 7. 7/25/2021: I added a mutation (with corresponding tests) to allow a user to update their username and email address.
 I also changed it so group members are now identified by their usernames, not their email addresses.
 After this mutation changes the user details, a new token has to be issued.
+8. 8/1/2021: Made it so blank arrays on updating individual/group deletes all previous values